 4 – Knifes Are Not Can Openers

 Too often do people slice through their hands because they’ve been trying to foolishly open a tin with a large knife.
-It is not appropriate, and it is not safe so avoid this at all costs.
+It is not appropriate, and it is not safe, so avoid this at all costs.

 5 – Clean Knives Appropriately

 Throwing large, sharp knives in a sink full of water is a terrible idea.
-If you throw one in carelessly, you run the risk of the next person coming along, reaching in blindly and ending up slicing a deep gouge into their skin.
+If you throw one in carelessly, you run the risk of the next person coming along, reaching in blindly, and ending up slicing a deep gouge into their skin.
 Be mindful of other people!

 6 – Don’t Run with or Throw Knives

 Yes, yes, – it might sound stupid, but you’d be surprised by how many people show off and try to juggle knives in front of their friends.
 Certainly, don’t try it!
-And, it doesn’t matter how busy you are, there’s no excuse to run with a knife in a kitchen, regardless to how grippy your protective footwear is!
+And, it doesn’t matter how busy you are, there’s no excuse to run with a knife in a kitchen, regardless of how grippy your protective footwear is!
 You should walk carefully with the knife pointing towards the floor by your side.

-Of course, there is much more to knife safety in the kitchen, for example: storing them properly, refraining from licking them, cutting away from the hand and passing a knife to someone else carefully by placing it on the kitchen surface and allowing them to pick it up safely.
+Of course, there is much more to knife safety in the kitchen, for example: storing them properly, refraining from licking them, cutting away from the hand, and passing a knife to someone else carefully by placing it on the kitchen surface and allowing them to pick it up safely.

-The most important thing is that you are aware at all times, that you try not to rush and that you follow these simple rules.
+The most important thing is that you are aware at all times, that you try not to rush, and that you follow these simple rules.
 If you do so, you should never have to worry about any major accidents occurring.